Active Simulation Control

 The animation below shows dye concentration in the fluid as the container is filled and then mixed:

-The mixing example shown here offers a peek into the broad functionalities provided by active simulation control.
+This mixing example offers a peek into the broad functionalities provided by active simulation control.
 With active simulation control, users are able to more closely represent the actual behavior of their designs and implement changes to their simulations actively without restarting them.